cameron-simpson/css/lib/python/cs/README-html.rst

 HTML transcription functions.
 =============================

 Malformed markup is enraging.
 Therefore, when I must generate HTML I construct a token structure using natural Python objects (strings, lists, dicts) and use this module to transcribe them to syntacticly correct HTML.
-This also avoids lots of tediuous and error prone entity escaping.
+This also avoids lots of tedious and error prone entity escaping.

 A "token" in this scheme is: